enkidevs/curriculum/sql/dql/joins/sql-practice-max-aggregate-multiple-tables.md

   - '[video tutorial on JOINs](https://www.youtube.com/watch?v=soK0CeP_aC8){video}'

 ---

 # SQL Practice Max Aggregate Multiple Tables

 ---
 ## Exercise

-In SQLFiddle, write a SQL query that uses a join to answer the following question:
+Write a SQL query that uses a `JOIN` to answer the following question:

-Use joins to find the name and the maximum value of all moves.
+What is the `name` and maximum value of all moves?